-The main thing that makes Line 6 amps stand out from other brands is their use of digital modeling technology to create a wide range of sounds.
+The main thing that makes Line 6 amps stand out from others is their use of digital modeling technology.
+They create a wide range of sounds.

-When they released their first offerings, Line 6 modeling amps were considered a game-changer.
+When first released, their modeling amps were considered a game changer.
 Indeed, they were the first adopters of the technology.
 Since then, other manufacturers have started to make their own modeling amps.

 Why Does Line 6 Get So Much Hate?

 In fairness, the flak that Line 6 gets may be from the people who don’t know how to use the amps or dial them in properly.
-In reality, no factory preset can anticipate factors such as the guitar you’re playing, your style, or your environment.
+In reality, no factory preset can anticipate all factors.
+Things such as the guitar you’re playing, your style, or your environment.

 How you play is still a huge thing to consider when judging the quality of Line 6 amps.
-That said, Line 6 products are perfectly usable as long as you can hear where the presets are falling short and alter them to match your playing needs.
+That said, Line 6 products are perfectly usable.
+Just as long as you can hear where the presets are falling short and alter them to match your playing needs.

 What Genre Are Line 6 Amps Good For?

 Line 6 amps are very versatile.
-Because modeling amps are one of their specialties, you can use Line 6 products to create an infinite number of different sounds.
+Modeling amps are one of their specialties!
+You can use Line 6 products to create an infinite number of different sounds.
 This makes them great for people who want to experiment with different genres or styles of music.